Sous-Chefs-Boneyard/website/content/docs/managing-cookbooks-at-scale.md

 ## Enter the bot army

 We are an industry of DevOps practitioners and as part of that we aim to automate all of our world, and this is no exception.
-I have personally spent many hours trying to keep all of our files in sync across our repositories.
+We have all personally spent many hours trying to keep all of our files in sync across our repositories.

-To resolve this I have created 3 different bot applications, these are designed to each tackle one problem we had with managing our multitude of cookbooks.
+To resolve this we have created 3 different bot applications, these are designed to each tackle one problem we had with managing our multitude of cookbooks.

 ### Github-File-Manager